 There are several ways you can put your wishes in writing, one document called an Advance Directive, is recommended for any person aged 18 and older.

 An advance healthcare directive allows you to state your preferences for medical treatments and select someone to be your healthcare agent.
-Your healthcare agent will make your healthcare decisions in case you're unable to do so, or if you’d prefer someone else do so.
+Your healthcare agent will make your healthcare decisions in case you're unable, or you’d prefer someone else, to do so.

 Our trained facilitators are available to meet with you and guide you through the advance care planning process as part of our Respecting Life Choices program.